Saxilby: Amenities

-Saxilby has a Co-op (including a pharmacy and Post Office) and various smaller shops including a gift and card shop, a fabric shop, two barbers/hairdressers, greengrocer and florist, a news agents/minimarket and a butchers shop.
-The two village pubs are the Anglers Hotel on the High Street and the Sun Inn on Bridge Street.
-Food outlets include a tea room, a café, a Pizza Restaurant, a Chinese takeaway and a fish and chip shop.
+Saxilby has a range of shops and retail outlets including a pharmacy and a Post Office, and two pubs.

 The St Andrew's Community Centre is located on the recreation field and is home to two function rooms, the Pavilion Bar & Kitchen, the Parish Office, and Saxilby Library.
 The Village Hall, a former United Free Methodist Church, is used by Saxilby Drama Circle and Saxilby Women's Institute, and is a venue for other events.
 Saxilby is also home to an active Scout and Guide community, with all main sections of each movement present.
 The majority of these groups meet in the Jean Reville Memorial Scout and Guide HQ on Bridge Street.
+St Boltolph's Church also has a small hall available to hire and this is home to various groups and activities.

 Twinning

 Saxilby is twinned with Haarlemmerliede en Spaarnwoude in the Netherlands.